KazimirAlvis/Global-360-Theme/README.md

 -   **Touch-friendly interfaces** for mobile devices
 -   **Optimized map interactions** for all screen sizes
 -   **Accessible navigation** with keyboard support
+-   **Adaptive footer layout** that wraps gracefully on tablets and centers content on small screens

 ## 🔌 API Integration